akeneo/pim-docs/reference/import_export/connectors.rst

 Customizing connectors
 ----------------------

-It is possible to customize this connector to import and export numerous PIM related objects:
+It is possible to customize these connectors to import and export numerous PIM related objects:

-- Check how to import PIM objects using this connector (cf :doc:`reference/import_export/simple-import.rst`)
+- Check how to import PIM objects using the Akeneo Connectors (cf :doc:`/reference/import_export/simple-import`)
-- In order to understand how the connector is working for products, please refer to chapters about product import (cf :doc:`/reference/import_export/product-export`) and product export (cf :doc:`/reference/import_export/product-export`)
+- In order to understand how the Akeneo CSV Connector is working for products, please refer to chapters about product import (cf :doc:`/reference/import_export/product-export`) and product export (cf :doc:`/reference/import_export/product-export`)